-- (i) A candidate will be eligible to get the Qualifying Certificate, if he/she gets minimum Grade D in all the five subjects (excluding the 6th additional subject) under Scholastic Area A in the main or at the subsequent Five/One attempt(s) of Improvement of Performance, as the case may be, and grades as stipulated in the Scheme of Studies in subjects under Scholastic Area B. - (ii) No overall grade shall be awarded.
-However, subject wise and overall indicative percentage of marks could be derived based on Cumulative Grade Point Average. - (iii) In respect of a candidate offering an additional subject, the following norms shall be applied: - (a) A language offered as an additional subject may replace a language in the event of a candidate failing in the same provided after replacement the candidate has English/Hindi as one of the languages; and - (b) The replacement shall satisfy the conditions as laid down in the Scheme of Studies. - (iv) Candidates exempted from one or more subjects under Scholastic Area B and co-scholastic areas shall be eligible for appearing in the Formative and Summative Assessments and result shall be declared subject to fulfillment of other conditions laid down in the Qualifying Criteria. - (v) A candidate obtaining minimum Grade D in all the five subjects (excluding the 6th additional subject) under Scholastic Area A as well as Grades in subjects under Scholastic Area B, as stipulated in the Scheme of Studies, at the main or the subsequent Improvement of Performance attempt shall be eligible to qualify Class IX Examination.
+- (a) A candidate not covered under the scheme of Continuous and Comprehensive Evaluation will be eligible to get the Qualifying Certificate if he/she gets minimum Grade 'D' in all the five subjects (excluding the 6th additional subject) under Scholastic Area A in the main or at the subsequent five attempts of Improvement of Performance.
+However, a candidate who has appeared at the Secondary School Examination under the Scheme of Continuous and Comprehensive Evaluation will be eligible to get the Certificate of Continuous and Comprehensive Evaluation indicating the grades obtained in the subjects under Scholastic Area A and grades obtained in the subjects under Scholastic Areas. - (b) No overall grade shall be awarded.
+However, subject wise and overall indicative percentage of marks could be derived based on Cumulative Grade Point Average. - (c) In respect of a candidate offering an additional subject, the following norms shall be applied: - (i) A language offered as an additional subject may replace a language in the event of a candidate failing in the same provided after replacement the candidate has English/Hindi as one of the languages; and - (ii) The replacement shall satisfy the conditions as laid down in the Scheme of Studies. - (d) Candidates exempted from one or more subjects under Scholastic Area B and co-scholastic areas shall be eligible for appearing in the Formative and Summative Assessments and result shall be declared subject to fulfillment of other conditions laid down in the Qualifying Criteria. - (e) A candidate obtaining minimum Grade D in all the five subjects(excluding the 6th additional subject) under Scholastic Area A as well as Grades in subjects under Scholastic Area B, as stipulated in the Scheme of Studies, at the main or the subsequent Improvement of Performance attempt shall be eligible to qualify Class IX Examination.